Desert Machine Knitters

 RC050 Reduce Tension 1 full number (3 clicks) to Tension 4.
 Transfer every other stitch to adjacent needle (11 stitches remain) and Knit 2 rows.

 RC052 Take remaining stitches off on a double eyed needle, and pull up top and sew up seam with the tail.
-When you come the the rolled brim, sew the seam on the right side of the hat since this will roll up.
+When you come to the the rolled brim, sew the seam on the right side of the hat since this will roll up.
 The garter row keeps the roll to the same line consistently.
 Decorate with buttons, pompoms etc.

 CHEMO HAT INSPIRED BY ABOVE PATTERN